elkorn/afronski.github.io/_drafts/mysterious-problem-with-missing-name-of-the-active-virtualenv.md

 PROMPT_COMMAND=calculate_prompt
 {% endhighlight %}

 *Yeah*, I totally forgot about the fact that I am using `PROMPT_COMMAND`.
-Right now, when I know the reason, solution is a piece of cake - just add the code for displaying *`virtualenv`* name to the function which calculates the prompt:
+Right now, when I know the reason, the solution is a piece of cake - just add the code for displaying *`virtualenv`* name to the function which calculates the prompt:

 {% highlight bash linenos %}
 function calculate_prompt() {